-Our successful story of expertise in vegetable oils and fats started more than 140 years ago.
+Our successful story of expertise in vegetable oils and fats started 150 years ago.
 In 1871, Aarhus Palmekærnefabrik was established to process palm kernels.
 Farmers used the remaining cakes as animal feed, while the extracted palm oil became important to a wide range of industries.

 Aarhus Palmekærnefabrik was restructured and named Aarhus Oliefabrik in 1892.
 The focus became production of vegetable oils, primarily for margarine.
 Already in the 1900s, Aarhus Oliefabrik expanded globally through the acquisition of companies abroad.
 The success was huge—in 1940, Aarhus Oliefabrik accounted for 10 percent of Denmark’s exports.